Reconstructive Skin Surgery

 The cancer develops when abnormality occurs in a regular repair and life cycles of skin cells.
 The growth of particular cell group may become uncontrollable, and collection of abnormal cells develops forming a tumour.
 Skin tumour can be non-cancerous (benign) and cancerous (malignant), with a spectrum of abnormalities known also as pre-cancerous sun damage.

 Skin cancer may first appears as a change in a pre-existing mole or a patch of normal skin.
-Skin cancer needs to be treated as it will not mend itself spontaneously.
+It needs to be treated as it will not mend itself spontaneously.

 - Basal Cell Carcinoma (BCC) is far the commonest type and represents approximately 80% of all skin cancers.
-It grows slowly and causes local problems only.
+It grows very slowly, usually on areas of the body often exposed to the sun, but causes local problems only.
 Most people simply become aware of a discrete change which “never disappears properly and for good”.
-It is very unlikely for these type of cancers to spread (metastasize) to other parts of the body (please see BCC leaflet), but this has been described and is seen clinically very rarely
+BCC appears as a red, pale or pearly in colour lesions and appear as a lump or dry, scaly patch.
+It often ulceras and fail to heal or dissapear completely.
+It is very unlikely for these type of cancers to spread (metastasize) to other parts of the body, but this has been described and is seen clinically very rarely

-- Squamous Cell Carcinoma (SCC) is the second most common type.
+- Squamous Cell Carcinoma (SCC) is the second most common type and usually affect people over 50 years of age.
 Appearances vary, but in many cases surface of the lesion is crusty.
-They also grow slowly, like BCC, but can metastasise and should, therefore be recognised early and treated radically (please see SCC leaflet)
+SCCs are thickened, red scaly plaques that easily bleed, crust and ulcerate.
+Like BCC, they also grow slowly and on sun exposed areas of the body; but unlike BCCs, these cancers can metastasise and should, therefore be recognised early and treated more radically

 - ultra-violet radiation (UVR) from the sun or sunbeds (outdoor work, sports and hobbies) – UVR damages the genetic material (DNA) in skin cells and interferes with normal cell cycle